Two generalisations of Leighton's Theorem: Introduction

-In Section 6 we compute upper bounds for the sizes of the finite covers obtained in the various theorems.
+In Section \ref{sec:Bounds} we compute upper bounds for the sizes of the finite covers obtained in Theorems \ref{introLeighton} and \ref{thm:SymObjectLeighton}, and a bound for the index of commensurability in Theorem \ref{thm:SymLeighton}.
 These bounds come from analysing the constructions used in the proofs of these theorems, except for Theorem \ref{introLeighton} it turns out we get a better bound if we use Leighton's original proof.
 There is no reason to believe these bounds are best possible.
 The bounded version of Theorem \ref{introLeighton} is the following.